Self-Service Recycling & Disposal

 From I-5 take the Birch Bay-Lynden Road exit.

-Head West to transfer station.
+Head West to recycling center.

 Sundays Only 9AM - 5PM